NorMenMe/NorMenMe/README.md

 :rainbow: Hej hej !

-:rocket: Now and then, I free myself time moving on with personal projects.
+:rocket: Now and then, I free myself time, moving on with personal projects.